A young, standalone birch tree overlooks the Finnish uplands and a lookout tower in the distance.

 Near and dear to the team

-Knowing we would very likely be doing a reserve located in Europe, we dipped into our folder of previous candidates; anytime we create a reserve, there is always a decision between multiple locations.
-This usually leaves us with a surplus of pitches for locations that we would like to do, but don’t.
-All the way back in 2020, someone had seeded the idea for Finland.
-Dusting that pitch off, we started researching the animal roster further with an eye toward the bird selection.
+All the way back in 2020, someone seeded the idea for Finland.
+Dusting that pitch off, we started researching the animal roster further, with an eye toward the bird selection.

 So many feathers

-We knew with the waterfowl rework being a key attraction that we wanted the roster to be heavily weighted for waterfowl, like upwards of 40%.
-With that in mind, we looked at Finland and generated a long list of 22 bird species that are hunted in that region – 15 of which were ducks and geese.
 To maximize the sheer amount of content we wanted to include in this release, we had to get creative and work as efficiently as possible.
-Out of the total 19 species chosen, 12 are birds.
+Out of the 19 species chosen in total, 12 of them are birds.

 Don’t get too wet